 Bottom line, Wal-Mart may be the better overall deal as far as movies and games go, but do you really want to brave the crowds for something that you can find online with free shipping for $35 or more.
 The 4K TV might be hard to pass up, but is braving an angry mob of shoppers worth the savings?
 Only you can know for sure.

-Nexus IT wants you to have a happy Thanksgiving and a productive Black Friday experience.
+wants you to have a happy Thanksgiving and a productive Black Friday experience.
 Look for more Black Friday tips from us tomorrow.